RackEmApp/releasenotes/README.md

 *Platform - 15th April 2024*
  - Fixed Arbitrary Points System not saving values correctly
  - Fixed Arbitrary Points System not awarding points correctly
+ - Fixed issue with competition entries not loading the partial view correctly
+ - Set toasters to appear on top of modals
+ - Updated player list to show read only email address when a player is linked to a user

 *Platform - 14th April 2024*
  - Added advance button to group matches to allow singles leagues with unfulfilled matxhes to be progressed or completed